 If you work in an industry that regularly exposes your eyes to risks, then you’ll find that safety glasses and other safety equipment are essential.
 Prescription safety glasses refer to the eyewear that is meant for individuals who have no vision-related problems.
 They are worn by the workers who have no vision problems but whose work conditions make their eyes susceptible to many risks.
 A medical professional prescribes these glasses to an individual basing on his needs.

-These goggles should meet the standards of the American National Standards Institute (ANSI) and the Occupational Safety and Health Administration (OSHA).
+All glasses and safety goggles should meet the standards of the American National Standards Institute (ANSI) and the Occupational Safety and Health Administration (OSHA).
 OSHA’s role is to enforce the protective and safety standards while ANHSI gives the protective gear manufacturers’ standards for manufacturing eyewear.
 Heres our guide to the Best Prescription Safety Glasses

 |Prescription Safety Glass||Anti Fog||Polarized|